AVJdataminer/Notes/All_notes.md

 Be aware that this command will also remove  **new files**  that are not in the staging area.

 ## Qualified
-**ksprojects**
+**ksprojects** This is a complete example with test cases and preloaded functions.

-This is a complete example with test cases and preloaded functions.
+## DS Teaching tools

 [Rshiny Tool for teaching R](https://allisonhorst.shinyapps.io/missingexplorer/)